 In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes."
 This standard simplifies the accounting for income taxes by eliminating certain exceptions to the guidance in Topic 740 related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 The standard also simplifies aspects of the accounting for franchise taxes and enacted changes in tax laws or rates and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
 ASU No. 2019-12 is effective for fiscal years beginning after December 15, 2020 and interim periods within that year.
-Early adoption is permitted.
-We do not expect our adoption of this standard on January 1, 2021 to have a material impact on our consolidated financial statements.
+We adopted ASU No. 2019-12 on January 1, 2021, and the impact was not material to our overall financial statements.